SUBSCRIBE TO BAKECLUB!

 Master the art of making delicate puff pastry – right in your very own kitchen!

-Puff Pastry is an informative and accessible online baking course where you will learn all there is to know about making puff pastry (also known as mille feuilles) – all from your very own kitchen.
+Puff Pastry is an informative and accessible 3-hour LIVE virtual baking class where you will learn all there is to know about making puff pastry (also known as mille feuilles) – all from your very own kitchen.
+This class will take place on Sunday 24th May 2026 from 10am-1pm (AEST).

 Anneka Manning will take you through the process and share her more than 35 years of baking experience, knowledge and research, as well as all of her practical and handy tips and tricks.

-This virtual masterclass is supported by printable recipes and resources that you can study at your own pace ensuring that you gain the confidence and skill to bake your own delicious puff at home.
-Anneka also shares some of her tried-and-tested recipes from Lamb and Harissa Sausage Rolls and impressive Mushroom and Leek Pithiviers to Apple and Raisin Turnovers and a classic Vanilla Slice.
+The virtual Live Session will be supported by printable recipes and resources that you can study at your own pace ensuring that you gain the confidence and skill to bake your own delicious puff at home.
+Anneka will also share some of her tried-and-tested recipes from Lamb and Harissa Sausage Rolls to a classic Vanilla Slice.

 Dates